 Violence against women and girls

-Rights of lesbian, gay, bisexual, transgender and intersex people
+Rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) people

-Transgender people continued to lack social and legal recognition of their gender identity, and were deprived of their rights to freedom of movement, health, work, housing and education, among others.
+Transgender people continued to be denied social and legal recognition of their gender identity, affecting their rights to work, housing, freedom of movement, education and health, among others.